mevdschee/php-crud-api/README.md

 ### Running

-To run the functional tests locally you may run the following command:
+To run the functional tests locally you may run the following commands:

+    php build.php
     php test.php

 This runs the functional tests from the "tests" directory.
 It uses the database dumps (fixtures) and